- Francine Shapiro

 How does EMDR work?

-During a traumatic event, a person may feel overwhelmed, preventing the brain from fully processing the experience.
+During a traumatic event, you may feel overwhelmed, preventing the brain from fully processing the experience.
 As a result, the memory can become "stuck" so that it remains vivid and intense.
-The person can re-experience the sights, sounds, smells, and the full force of the distress they felt whenever the memory is triggered.
+You can re-experience the sights, sounds, smells, and the full force of the distress they felt whenever the memory is triggered.

-EMDR helps the brain reprocess memories, reducing their intensity and emotional impact, so the person can recall the event without experiencing overwhelming feelings.
+EMDR helps the brain reprocess memories, reducing their intensity and emotional impact, so you can recall the event without experiencing overwhelming feelings.

 Who can it help?